(This post was updated on May 26, 2026)

 Instructions:

-- Peel the asparagus stems.
-Chop into pieces and reserve stems.
+- Peel the asparagus stems, then chop into pieces and reserve the tips.

 - Melt butter in the pressure cooker.
-Add onion and potato and sauté until soft.
-Then add asparagus stems and broth and bring to a gentle boil.
+Add the onion and potato and sauté until soft.
+Add the asparagus stems and broth, then bring to a gentle boil.

-- Secure pressure cooker lid on top of cooker and select setting recommended for your cooker.
+- Secure the pressure cooker lid and select the setting recommended for your cooker.

-- Cook for 8 minutes and remove from burner.
+- Cook for 8 minutes, then remove from the burner.

-- Depressurize the cooker, and when safe, remove the lid (use an oven mitt to avoid being burned by steam).
+- Depressurize the cooker, and once it is safe, carefully remove the lid (use an oven mitt to avoid steam burns).

-- Add the tips, cream, and more water to soup if prefer a runnier consistency and heat until warm.
-Add salt and pepper and adjust seasoning to your preference.
+- Add the asparagus tips, cream, and additional water if you prefer a thinner consistency.
+Heat until warm, then season with salt and pepper to taste.

 - Serve in bowls and garnish with chopped chives.